MicrosoftDocs/dynamics365smb-docs/business-central/purchasing-how-register-new-vendors.md

 If you want to use this vendor card as a template when you create new vendor cards, you can save it as a vendor template.
 For more information, see the [To save the vendor card as a template](#to-save-the-vendor-card-as-a-template) section.

-### Deleting vendor cards
+### Deleting and editing vendor information

-If you have posted a transaction for a vendor, you cannot delete the card because the ledger entries may be needed for auditing.
+You can edit the information on vendor cards at any time.
+However, if you have posted a transaction for a vendor, you cannot delete the card because the ledger entries may be needed for auditing.
 To delete vendor cards with ledger entries, contact your Microsoft partner to do so through code.

+> [!TIP]
+> You can change the IBAN on a vendor bank account without the change affecting your historical credit transfer register entries.
+Credit transfer register entries store the Recipient IBAN, Recepient Bank Account No. that were specified in the Vendor Bank Account and Recipient Name fields from the Vendor Card page when the entries were created.

 ## To save the vendor card as a template